qlik-oss/qlik-cloud-embed-oauth-impersonation/README.md

 ## Step 3.
 Set up environment variables

-1. Rename the `template.env` file to `.env.dev`.
+1. Rename the `template.env` file to `.env`.
-2. Edit the `.env.dev` file with values that match your Qlik Cloud deployment:
+2. Edit the `.env` file with values that match your Qlik Cloud deployment:
     - `OAUTH_BACKEND_CLIENT_ID` and `OAUTH_BACKEND_CLIENT_SECRET`: enter the credentials obtained when you created the OAuth M2M client in the Administration activity center.
     - `OAUTH_FRONTEND_CLIENT_ID` and `OAUTH_FRONTEND_CLIENT_SECRET`: enter the credentials obtained when you created the OAuth M2M impersonation client in the Administration activity center.
       > Keep these secrets safe as they provide wide access to your tenant.